Table Tennis Betting Sites for the UK Punter

 Live betting, which is also known as in-play betting, is one of the greatest innovations in online sports betting.
 Instead of placing wagers pre-match, with live betting, you can place bets during the game.
 The high-intensity nature of the sport makes in-play betting an exciting, adrenaline-filled experience.

-Live table tennis betting in-play is easy to do, and although the process varies slightly between the bookmakers, it is similar.
-Log-in to your account and on the main screen you will see a section entitled “live” or “In-play,” click on that, and you will see a list of events taking place.
+Live table tennis betting is easy to do, and although the process varies slightly between the bookmakers, it is similar.
+Log in to your account and on the main screen you will see a section entitled “live” or “In-play,” click on that, and you will see a list of events taking place.
 Select the game and information on the event will be displayed, including the latest odds, which change to reflect the action in the game.

 As the odds are continually changing, in-play betting has become popular when using a table tennis betting app and experienced bettors use this variance to their advantage.
 If a star player such as Ma Long has a slow start, a popular tactic is to place bets on him once his odds increase, you, therefore, get better returns than if you placed the wager pre-game.